Muhie/muhie-me/about.markdown

 permalink: /about/
 ---

 ### Hi, My name is [Muhie!](https://muhie.xyz).
-I'm a second year Robotics Engineering undergraduate at Queen Mary University of London.
+I'm a second year Robotics Engineering undergraduate at Queen Mary University of London!
 ## **My Qualificatons:**
-- On track for a first class BEng Robotics Engineering at Queen Mary University Of London
+- On track for a first class BEng(HON) Robotics Engineering degree at Queen Mary University Of London

 - A-level Mathematics (A)
 - A-level Computer Science (A)